 The balancing test is regarding the last part of the GDPR Article 6(f) “…except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.”

 This means you will have to analyze if the fundamental rights and freedoms of the individual are overriding your legitimate interest.
-There are certain categories of data that GDPR protects with additional requirements and safeguards like sensitive personal data or data related to minors.
+There are certain categories of data that GDPR protects with additional requirements and safeguards, like sensitive personal data or data related to minors.

-➡️ Are you processing personal data related to children and minors?
+- Are you processing personal data related to children and minors?

-➡️ How will processing affect individuals?
+- How will processing affect individuals?

 It is important to mention there is no requirement in the GDPR that mandates you to conduct LIA, so it may seem like unnecessary additional work.
 However, conducting LIA will help you decrease privacy-related risks significantly.